guibueno/guibueno.github.io/_docs/03-decision-making.markdown

 #### Choosing among resources

-*Image 1* illustrates the challenge of choosing one path among a sea of resources.
+*Image 2* illustrates the challenge of choosing one path among a sea of resources.
 As information gets more prominent and distributed, it becomes harder for individuals to make a **informed decision**.

 [![Image 1 - So many tools out there!](/images/doc-somanytools.jpg)](/images/doc-somanytools.jpg)
-_Image 1 - So many tools out there!_
+_**Image 2** - So many tools out there!_
 {: style="text-align: center"}

 #### Using the chosen resources